Univar Solutions: History

 In 2013, Univar moved its corporate headquarters from Redmond to Downers Grove, Illinois, a suburb of Chicago.
 In June 2014, Univar filed for a $100 million initial public offering.

 In June 2016, it was announced that Univar had joined the Fortune 500 for the first time.
 It employed nearly 9,000 employees worldwide and generated net sales of $8.3 billion in 2017.

 Univar completed the acquisition of Nexeo Solutions in March 2019.
 Nexeo Solutions had been a long-time competing chemical distributor and former division of Ashland, Inc until it was spun off in 2011.
 Following completion of the acquisition, Univar rebranded itself as Univar Solutions on March 1, 2019.
 In December of the same year, Univar sold its North American Environmental Sciences division to AEA Investors.

+In November 2022, the world's largest chemical distributor, Brenntag, announced its intention to acquire Univar.
+Following criticism from some Brenntag shareholders, the acquisition plans were abandoned in early January 2023.

-In March 2023, Univar agreed to be taken private by Apollo Global Management for a total enterprise value of $8.1billion, with the deal including a minority investment from the Abu Dhabi Investment Authority.
+In March 2023, Univar agreed to be taken private by Apollo Global Management for a total enterprise value of $8.1 billion, with the deal including a minority investment from the Abu Dhabi Investment Authority.
+The acquisition was completed in August 2023.
+Prior to the acquisition, Univar Solutions acquired leading Turkish speciality chemicals distributor Kale Kimya and Leprino Foods selected Univar as an authorised distributor of food ingredients and dairy products.
+On a reported basis for 2022, the company reported revenue of $11.5 billion (up 20 per cent from FY 2021) and net profit of $545.3 million (up 18 per cent from FY 2021).

+The company was ranked 61st among "The Best Companies for Future Leaders" by Time magazine and Statista, which analyzed the CVs of 2,000 prominent scientists, politicians and CEOs to identify where they most often worked.

+In 2025, it sold its facilities in Tonawanda for $10.84 million to Fortress Investment Group.
+Univar continued to occupy the properties through a sale-leaseback agreement.
+It had headquarters in Illinois.
+Other properties are in Georgia and Florida.

+In 2025, Univar Solutions USA settled for $1.1 million after a class action suit concerning allegations that Univar had mismanaged its $978 million retirement plan between 2016 and 2024.